 While Central Park is a bit further away, you should still be able to reach it in about 30 minutes by subway.
 Recommended Tribeca Hotels:

 The Roxy Hotel | Sheraton Tribeca | Four Seasons Hotel

 » Check out this helpful guide that talks all about the best places to stay in New York during a visit

 That about wraps up a guide to the 20 best free views of NYC.
 If you have any questions or comments about any of the views, be sure to add them in below.

-Also, be sure to check out the rest of the New York itineraries and guides up on the site.
+Also, be sure to check out the rest of the New York itineraries and guides up on the site, like this One Week NYC Itinerary.
 Have fun out there and safe travels!